SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Introduction

-Moreover, learning through backpropagation, and presumably also its approximations, has another indication of biological implausibility, which also significantly limits ANN applicability.
+\paragraph*{Adversarial attacks of ANNs.
+Deflection by humans.} Moreover, learning through BP, and presumably also its approximations, has another indication of biological implausibility, which also significantly limits ANN applicability.
 Namely, it produces networks that are confused by small adversarial perturbations of the input, which are imperceptible by humans.
-It has recently been proposed that a defence strategy of "deflection" of adversarial attacks may be the ultimate solution to that problem \citep{qin2020deflecting}.
-Through this strategy, to cause confusion in the network's inferred class, the adversary is forced to generate such a changed input that really belongs to the distribution of a different input class.
+It has recently been proposed that a defence strategy of ``deflection'' of adversarial attacks may be the ultimate solution to that problem \citep{qin2020deflecting}.
+Through this strategy, to cause confusion in the network's inferred class, the adversary is forced to generate such a changed input that it really belongs to the distribution mode of a different input class.
 Intuitively, but also strictly by definition, this deflection is achieved if a human assigns to the perturbed input the same label that the network does.
-Deflection of adversarial attacks in ANNs has been demonstrated by an elaborate scheme that is based on detecting the attacks \citep{qin2020deflecting}.
+Deflection of adversarial attacks in ANNs has been demonstrated by an elaborate scheme that is based on \textit{detecting} the attacks \citep{qin2020deflecting}.
 However, the human ability to deflect adversarial perturbations likely does not rely on detecting them, but rather on effectively ignoring them, making the deflecting type of robustness an emergent property of biological computation rather than a defence mechanism.
-The biological principles that underlie this property of robustness are unclear, but it might emerge from the distinct algorithms that govern learning in the brain.
+The principles that underlie this biological robustness are unclear, but it might emerge from the distinct algorithms that govern learning in the brain.